rcac-geo/workshop-geoAI/episodes/tools.md

 ## 2. Logging In to HPC Clusters

-Once your account([Access Anvil](https://www.rcac.purdue.edu/knowledge/anvil/access/obtaining_an_account)) is ready on regular RCAC HPC clusters, there are three ways for lgging in: the SSH (Secure Shell), ThinLinc, and Open OnDemand.
+Once your account([Access Anvil](https://www.rcac.purdue.edu/knowledge/anvil/access/obtaining_an_account)) is ready on regular RCAC HPC clusters, there are three ways for logging in: the SSH (Secure Shell), ThinLinc, and Open OnDemand.
 The SSH and ThinLinc use SSH keys, which takes more steps to set up, thus we will use Open OnDemand for online workshop exercises, feel free to try the SSH and ThinLinc by yourself offline.

 ### 2.1 Open OnDemand on Anvil